 - a.
 Scheduling visits: The maximum Screening Period is 28 days.
 The earliest a subject can be randomized from the Visit 1 date (Visits 1a and 1b) is 7 days (7 days for LABA washout) or 14 days if the subject is washing out from tiotropium.
 The site should make every effort to maintain subjects within the scheduled visit window.
 Subjects who fall outside the visit window will be placed in the appropriate visit window at the next scheduled visit. - b.
-At all visits beyond Visit a1 (Screening), note the time of last dose of COPD medications, including rescue medication and ICS (if <6 hours, visit should be rescheduled). - c.
+At all visits beyond Visit 1a (Screening), note the time of last dose of COPD medications, including rescue medication and ICS (if <6 hours, visit should be rescheduled). - c.
 Refer to Section 7.1.1 for spirometry assessments and specific timepoints to be performed at each treatment visit. - d.
 Includes evaluation of height and weight at Visit 1a (Screening) only. - e.
-Refer to Section 7.2.2 for vital sign assessments and specific timepoints to be performed at each treatment visit. - f.
-An ECG will be obtained at Screening (Visit 1a), Visit 2 (Day 1), and on Day 29 of Treatment Periods 1 and 2 (Visits 3 and 5).
-Refer to Section 7.2.3 for ECG assessments and specific timepoints to be performed at each treatment visit - g.
-Refer to Section 7.2.4 for clinical laboratory assessments (hematology, and chemistry) and specific timepoints to be performed at each treatment visit.
-A serum pregnancy test will be obtained at Screening (Visit 1a) and at Day 29 of Treatment Period 2 (Visit 5).
-On Day 1 of each Treatment Period (Visits 2 and 4) a urine pregnancy test will be performed. - h.
-Obtain a new chest x-ray if the chest x-ray or CT scan performed within the 6 months prior to Visit 1a (Screening) is not available. - i.
-At Visit 1a (Screening), stop prohibited COPD medications and change COPD medications as specified in the protocol (ie., Sponsor-provided Atrovent HFA with or without ICS).
-At the end of Visit 7, return subject to pre-study or other appropriate inhaled maintenance COPD medications. - j.
-Sites may use Sponsor-provided Atrovent HFA or Ventolin HFA to train subjects on the use of MDIs. - k.
+Refer to Section 7.2.2 for vital sign assessments and specific timepoints to be performed at each treatment visit. - An ECG will be obtained at Screening (Visit 1a), on Day 1 of Treatment Period 1 (Visit 2), and on Day 29 of each Treatment Period (Visits 3, 5, and 7).
+Refer to Section 7.2.3 for ECG assessments and specific timepoints to be performed at each treatment visit. - Refer to Section 7.2.4 for clinical laboratory assessments (hematology, chemistry and urinalysis) and specific timepoints to be performed at each treatment visit.
+A serum pregnancy test will be obtained at Screening (Visit 1a) and at Day 29 of Treatment Period 3 (Visit 7).
+On Day 1 of each Treatment Period (Visits 2, 4, and 6) a urine pregnancy test will be performed. - h.
+Obtain a new chest x-ray if the chest x-ray or CT scan performed within the 6 months prior to Visit 1 (Screening) is not available. - At Visit 1a (Screening), stop prohibited COPD medications and change COPD medications as specified in the protocol (ie., Sponsor-provided Atrovent HFA with or without ICS).
+At the end of Visit 7, return subject to pre-study or other appropriate inhaled maintenance COPD medications. - Sites may use Sponsor-provided Atrovent HFA or Ventolin HFA to train subjects on the use of MDIs. - k.
 Sponsor-provided Atrovent HFA or Ventolin HFA is dispensed only after a subject is determined to be eligible to proceed to Visit 2 (Day 1) (ie., only if a subject meets the definition of COPD following spirometry assessments at Screening). - In-clinic dosing time is recorded as time of the second puff/inhalation.
-The in-clinic dosing time should be timed to be within 12±2 hours of the prior evening dosing time. - m.
-See Section 7.2.6 for definition of paradoxical bronchospasm. - n.
-Refer to Section 7.1.2 for details of eDiary review. - o.
-See Section 7.1.2 for guidance on subject eDiary use. - p.
-Refer to Appendix 6 for details and instructions on recording dose indicator readings. - q.
-It is recommended that sites call the subject on the day before a scheduled visit and remind the subject of the expectations for the upcoming visit (eg., dosing appropriately the day before the visit, withholding COPD medications the morning of the scheduled visit, bringing all study drug and eDiary to the visit, etc.).
+The in-clinic dosing time should be timed to be within 12±2 hours of the prior evening dosing time if assigned to blinded treatment or 24±2 hours of the prior morning dosing time if assigned to Spiriva. - m.
+See Section 7.2.6 for definition of paradoxical bronchospasm. - ^{n.} Refer to Section 7.1.2 for details of eDiary review. - See Section 7.1.2 for guidance on subject eDiary use. - P. Refer to Appendix 8 for details and instructions on recording dose indicator readings. - It is recommended that sites call the subject on the day before a scheduled visit and remind the subject of the expectations for the upcoming visit (eg., dosing appropriately the day before the visit, withholding COPD medications the morning of the scheduled visit, bringing all study drug and eDiary to the visit, etc.).